We in the Department of Neurology are committed to achieving the primary missions of an academic medical center –

 Research: Conduct research that will improve the lives of neurology patients around the world

-Education: Educate and train future neurologists
+Education: Educate and train future neurologists and neuroscientists

 To those traditional academic medical center goals, we have also added: